unicode-org/icu/docs/userguide/design.md

 are made.

-All version numbers are used in Application Programming Interfaces (APIs) with a UVersionInfo structure.
-The UVersionInfo structure is an array of four unsigned bytes.
+All version numbers are used in Application Programming Interfaces (APIs) with a `UVersionInfo` structure.
+The `UVersionInfo` structure is an array of four unsigned bytes.
 These bytes are:

 1. Major version number
 2. Minor version number
 3. Milli version number
 4. Micro version number

-Two UVersionInfo structures may be compared using binary comparison (memcmp) to see which is larger or newer.
+Two `UVersionInfo` structures may be compared using binary comparison (`memcmp`) to see which is larger or newer.
 Version numbers may be different for different services.
 For instance, do not compare the ICU library version number to the ICU collator version number.

-UVersionNumber structures can be converted to and from string representations as dotted integers (such as "1.4.5.0") using the u_versionToString() and u_versionFromString() functions.
+`UVersionInfo` structures can be converted to and from string representations as dotted integers (such as "1.4.5.0") using the `u_versionToString()` and `u_versionFromString()` functions.
 String representations may omit trailing zeros.

 The interpretation of version numbers depends on what is being described.